dl-study/dl-resource/syllabus.md

 1. Basically, use Keras & Theano to solve the exercises & quizzes from Prof. Hinton course
 2. Refer to source code from DeepLearning.net Tutorial
   * http://deeplearning.net/tutorial/contents.html
-3. Practice with "Deep Learning With Python" book by Jason Brownlee from machinelearningmastery (TensorFlow and Theano with Keras)
+3. Practice with **Deep Learning With Python** book by Jason Brownlee from machinelearningmastery (TensorFlow and Theano with Keras)
 	* https://machinelearningmastery.com/deep-learning-with-python/

 # Syllabus & Schedule